lempira/template-gallery-spike/examples/frontend-example-1-astro/README.md

-# Frontend Example 1 - Astro
+# Frontend Example 1 - Astro README

 A modern web application template that provides a clean starting point for building fast, SEO-friendly websites using Astro.